InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models: Experimental Results and Analysis

 For estimation of depression severity degree in our generated reports, we instructed Chatglm3-6b, Llama2-Chinese-7b, and Baichuan2-7b to determine whether the user in the conversation belongs to the categories of normal, mild, moderate, or severe.
-For ChineseMentalBert, we fine-tuned it in a four-class classification setting and tested it on our datasets.
-Since the DR dataset does not contain fine-grained labels for different degrees of depression, we report the results of these models on the MMDA dataset and the DepSeverity dataset, as shown in Table \ref{tbl3} and Table \ref{tbl4}.
+For supervised models, we fine-tuned BiLSTM, RoBerta, and ChineseMentalBert in a four-class classification setting.
+Since the DR dataset does not contain fine-grained labels for different degrees of depression, we report the results on the MMDA dataset and the DepSeverity dataset, as shown in Table \ref{tbl3}.